BrookTsui/BrookTsui.github.io/_pages/research.md

 Other than the exotic transition in atoms, we also considered its possible appearance in the nucleus, where one can make a much more precise detection.
 After research, I rejected this plan since the shell model is not precise, and the processes of nuclear have yet to be clarified.
 The argument would thus be convoluted.

-The extremely small $\chi$ suppressed the exotic transition that is experimentally interesting.
-However, to bound its value from experiments, Choosing the appropriate channel and atoms is necessary.
+The extremely small $\chi$ suppresses the exotic transition that is experimentally interesting.
+To bound its value from experiments, Choosing the appropriate channel and atoms is necessary.
 We are not satisfied with this part of the original paper and have tried to posit a more consistent plan and explanation.

 The paper is in writing, and we hope to publish it at the end of the year.